Part II in the BHRT Workshop Series

 A literature review of the battle and controversy over oral vs. transdermal estrogen, which type, how, when, why, and how the ESTHER study guides us.
 Knowledge is power when it comes to estrogen administration, the risks and benefits of both.
 Review of HRT and clotting and how to evaluate the risk and decrease the risk.
 And just what is that relative risk anyway that everyone always alludes to?
 Please don’t tell me the risk of clotting-rather give me the numbers.
 The importance of SHBG in prescribing E2 as it pertains to CA and CAD.
 Thrombophilia work-up, test panels with case examples of + labs and how patients should be treated.
 Develop a treatment plan that encompasses the foregoing but that requires in-depth knowledge of the vast literature and relative risks.
 Finally, OK, what to do when someone develops a clot while on HRT and has a negative work-up, or that has had a prior clot, even if provoked.
 Review the harm of transdermal estradiol and the null set.

-Preventive cardiology or how to avoid CABG, stents, and MI when statins don’t work: A literature review of hormones, toxic blood markers, prediction of CVD, and treatment without using common CVD drugs that don’t always work.
-Preferential use of hormones, EFA, supplements, life style changes, and diet to prevent CVD and how to monitor effects via the NMR panel.
-The expert recommendations are to no longer monitory cholesterol levels, as LDL may not predict CAD, but HDL does.
+Preventive cardiology or how to avoid CABG, stents, and MI when statins don’t work: A literature review of hormones, toxic blood markers, prediction of CVD, and treatment without using drugs.
+Preferential use of hormones, niacin, RYR, EFA, supplements, life style changes, and diet to prevent CVD and how to monitor effects via the NMR panel.
+The expert recommendations are to no longer monitory cholesterol levels as LDL may not predict CAD.
 Then what should we monitor and what is predictive?
 LDL particle number and small LDL particle numbers.
 We’ll look at the cases and outcomes.

 Cardiology cases: How to stop progression of the disease.
 Management when statins don’t lower LDL-P and small LDL-P. That which the cardiologists should use but don’t.
 Putting all the pieces together using the best preventive strategies to avoid succumbing to that which kills 90% of us.
-Use of NMR panel, LDL-P’s, apo-B, non-HDL cholesterol, cardiac markers, insulin, and inflammatory cytokines.
+Use of NMR panel, LDL-P’s, apo-B, non-HDL cholesterol, cardiac markers, eicosinoids, insulin, and inflammatory cytokines.
 Does lowering cholesterol by means other than statins provide the same benefits?
-Lowering LDL is just a small piece of the pie.
-What can be/should be offered in addition to statins?

 Complex cases, labs, adjustments, fun and interesting cases, and lots of WWND (What Would Neal Do) cases.
 Lab updates that utilize the new reagents with comparisons with the old labs and reagents.
 Conversion to the new reference ranges.